What building blocks do you need to get your website online?

 In the latter cases, it is best to rely on professionals, who will build a tailored website for you.
 They will adapt an existing CMS to your specific needs, or create your website from scratch.
 They will help you with both the layout and the structure.

-- Build your own static site using SiteBuilder
+- Building a static site yourself using SiteBuilder is child's play

 - You can build a dynamic website based on a CMS yourself, but it takes a lot of time and energy